TrendingTechnology/loading-indicator/README.md

   color: Colors.blue,
 );
 ```
-Or you can customize a bit:
+Or you can customize it a bit:
 ```dart
 LoadingFlipCircle(
   borderColor: Colors.cyan,